LukeShortCloud/rootpages/markdown/networking.md

     * MACAddress = Override the MAC address with a custom address.
     * MTUBytes = The MTU size for packets.
 * [DHCPServer] = Configure DHCP server settings.
-    * PoolOffset = The offset count (not including network or broadcsat addresses) to start the IP allocation pool from.
+    * PoolOffset = The offset count (not including network or broadcast addresses) to start the IP allocation pool from.
     * PoolSize = The number of IP addresses that can be allocated.
     * DNS = A list of DNS servers to provide.
     * EmitRouter = The default gateway to provide.